openid-certification/conformance-suite/README.md

-This is the main repository for the OpenID Foundation conformance suite, which covers OpenID Connect, FAPI and FAPI-CIBA.
+This is the OpenID Foundation conformance suite, which covers OpenID Connect, FAPI1-Advanced, FAPI2, FAPI-CIBA and OpenID for Identity Assurance (ekyc).

 The project is located at https://gitlab.com/openid/conformance-suite and all issues / merge requests should be submitted there.